 Cognitive behavioral therapy (CBT) is a non-pharmacologic means of therapy often employed to relieve depression.
 CBT is typically initiated if primary treatment with antidepressant medications fail, but it is sometimes used as part of first-line treatment alongside antidepressants.

-A recent review of studies using CBT in treatment resistant depression found that CBT performed as well as pharmacotherapy when used in conjunction with a primary medication, or in cyclical fashion involving switching from pharmacotherapy to CBT and back again (Inoue 2010).
-This same review also pointed out that when a patient with treatment resistant depression switched antidepressants, greater relief was attained when the switch was accompanied by CBT.
-A 2010 clinical trial revealed that CBT effectively relieved depression and/or anxiety in patients with chronic obstructive pulmonary disease (Hynninen 2010).
+A recent review of studies using CBT in treatment-resistant depression found that CBT performed as well as pharmacotherapy when used in conjunction with a primary medication, or in cyclical fashion involving switching from pharmacotherapy to CBT and back again.81 This same review also pointed out that when a patient with treatment-resistant depression switched antidepressants, greater relief was attained when the switch was accompanied by CBT.
+A 2010 clinical trial revealed that CBT effectively relieved depression and/or anxiety in patients with chronic obstructive pulmonary disease.82

 CBT is also effective in young people with depression, and may be preferable over psychotropic drugs for some parents since it lacks harsh side effects.
 In one trial, CBT was compared to stand-of-care (pharmacotherapy) in children ages 8–15.
-CBT was superior to pharmacotherapy in several aspects, including patient alliance to treatment (Weisz 2009).
-Moreover, CBT may have an overall cost advantage versus pharmacotherapy (Weisz 2009).
+CBT was superior to pharmacotherapy in several aspects, including patient alliance to treatment.
+Moreover, CBT may have an overall cost advantage versus pharmacotherapy.83

 Life Extension suggests that every patient with depression talk with a qualified healthcare provider about cognitive behavioral therapy as an adjuvant, or alternative to pharmacotherapy.

 Research supports the use of exercise, primarily aerobic or weight training, as a preventive and adjuvant treatment (used in conjunction with medication) of mood disorders and depression.
-Some studies have found exercise alone is as effective as medication for relieving depression (Freeman, 2010) and that exercise can reduce depression recurrence rates (Babyak et al 2000).
-A recent study looked at 202 adults with major depression who either participated in 4 months of exercise, took the medication sertraline, or took a placebo.
-A one-year follow up showed that exercise was as effective as the medication at relieving depression and that exercise during the follow-up period extended the benefits (Hoffman et al 2011).
+Some studies have found exercise alone is as effective as medication for relieving depression84 and that exercise can reduce depression recurrence rates.85 A recent study looked at 202 adults with major depression who either participated in four months of exercise, took the medication sertraline, or took a placebo.
+A one-year follow up showed that exercise was as effective as the medication at relieving depression and that exercise during the follow-up period extended the benefits.86

-Research shows morning light therapy from a light-therapy lamp is effective at treating seasonal affective disorder (seasonal depression), and that it is equally or possibly even more effective than antidepressants, in this type of depression (Freeman, 2010).
-A study of 98 patients with seasonal depression illustrated this.
-Depressed subjects were randomly assigned to 8 weeks of therapy with light in the morning (30 minutes, 10,000 lux, and a placebo pill) or 30 minutes of dim light (100 lux and 20 mg of fluoxitine), with both groups experiencing a 67% response rate (Lam et al 2006).
+Research shows morning light therapy from a light-therapy lamp is effective at treating seasonal affective disorder (seasonal depression), and that it is equally or possibly even more effective than antidepressants, in this type of depression.84 A study of 98 patients with seasonal depression illustrated this.
+Depressed subjects were randomly assigned to eight weeks of therapy with light in the morning (30 minutes, 10,000 lux, and a placebo pill) or 30 minutes of dim light (100 lux and 20 mg of fluoxetine), with both groups experiencing a 67% response rate.87